dhanasekar-mech/DUAL_AXIS_SOLAR_TRACKER-PROJECT_1/README.md

 ## Design and Material

 - **Design Software**: The mechanism was designed using **Solid Edge**, a powerful CAD software known for precise and efficient 3D modeling.
-- **Material Used**: Stainless Steel (SS) for durability and resistance to wear in the machine shop environment.
+- **Material Used**: Stainless Steel and lightweight materials for the frame to ensure durability and easy movement.
 - **Fixture Design**:
-  - Compact mounting structure to accommodate both sensors.
+  - Dual-axis design to track the sun's position with two servo motors.
-  - Adjustable slots for precise positioning of sensors.
+  - Compact structure to support LDRs and other components for precise adjustments.
-  - Ensures the lasers from both sensors intersect at a single focal point on the grinding wheel.
+  - The system is designed to fit small-scale solar panels while maximizing solar energy capture.

 ---

 ## Working Principle